Leica Q Typ 116 vs Sony RX100 IV

 |Sony RX100 IV||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 |Canon G7 X||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X|

 |Panasonic FZ1000||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 It is notable that the Q Typ 116 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Is there a clear favorite between the Leica Q Typ 116 and the Sony RX100 IV?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica Q (Typ 116):